aws-samples/eks-blueprints-for-proton/README.md

           default: "1.22"
 ```

 When you push this commit to your repository in GitHub, Proton will detect the change in the template.
-If you login with your `protonadmin` user you will see in the details of your `Environment template` that there is a new version in the `Draft` stage.
+If you login with the administrative user you will see in the details of your `Environment template` that there is a new version in the `Draft` stage.
 You can click `Publish`, and it will become the new default minor version for that template.

 This means that every cluster a developer will deploy with this template can be deployed with either versions (because `1.21` and `1.22` are both valid options).
 However, it is also possible to upgrade an existing 1.21 cluster to the new 1.22 version.